-I am a computer scientist at the University of Washington, working on tools and methodologies that help people build better software more easily.
-My research to date has focused on developing automated tools for analyzing and synthesizing all kinds of software artifacts, including specifications, programs, executions, test data, and memory models.
-I am currently working on Rosette, a new solver-aided programming language that enables programmers to easily create domain-specific tools for program verification, synthesis, debugging, and angelic execution.
+I am a computer scientist at the University of Washington, working on tools and programming models for computer-aided design, verification, and synthesis of software.
+As part of my research, I develop automated techniques for building and verifying all kinds of software artifacts, from specifications, to programs, to safety-critical systems.
+I am currently working on Rosette, a new solver-aided programming language that enables programmers to create their own domain-specific tools for program verification, synthesis, debugging, and angelic execution.

 emina at cs.washington.edu

 185 Stevens Way, Seattle, WA 98195-2350